 Double Layer: Application of asphalt roofing in such a way that the overlapped portion is at least 2” wider than the exposed portion, resulting in two layers of roofing material over the deck.

-Drip Edge Flashing: A corrosion-resistant, non-staining material used along the eaves and rakes to allow water runoff and avoid water damage.
+Drip Edge Flashing: A metal strip installed along the edges of a roof to direct water away from the fascia.
+Corrosion-resistant, non-staining.
+Used along the eaves and rakes to allow water runoff and avoid water damage.
 Often required by building code.

 E

-Eaves: The horizontal, lower edge of a sloped roof.
+Eave: The horizontal, lower edge of a sloped roof.
+Overhangs the walls of the building.

 Eaves Flashing: An additional layer of roofing material applied at the eaves to help prevent damage from water backup.